-Within the first half hour, we came upon the most prized Silver Springs experience — spotting the wild rhesus monkeys.
+Within the first half hour, we came upon the most unusual Silver Springs experience — spotting the wild rhesus monkeys.

 Monkeys have been part of the colorful history of Silver Springs since 1930, when a fellow called Colonel Toohey operated the “jungle” tour and placed rhesus macaques monkeys, indigenous to Central and East Asia, on an island.

-Winter visitors are often lucky and spot manatees not far from tthe spring headspring.
+The most prized native species are also often spotted by visitors.
+In winter, visitors can get lucky and see manatees not far from tthe spring headspring.
 Otters are occasionally seen.

 Also along with the Fort King Trail are the remnants of buildings that were part of the tourist attraction.
 Some are in great disrepair, which actually makes them more picturesque.

 My favorite was the re-creation of Fort King, a stockade style wooden fort built during the Seminole wars in the 1800s.
 The remnants of that fake fort lends the Fort King Trail a real Old Florida feel.